-I mean, it’s not like I didn’t already go to Borough Market a couple times, enjoy the food, appreciate the history, and understand the general hype — but there were definitely a few elements of my ideal market experience that I felt were lacking.
-Please enter: Broadway Market.
+I did go to Borough Market a couple times.
+I did enjoy the food, appreciate the history, and understand the general hype.
+But there were definitely a few elements of my ideal market experience that I felt were lacking.
+Enter: Broadway Market.

 In my first year of living in London I visited lots of different markets around the city, determined to find my regular.
-I approached the task with a tenacity as though it were in the name of scientific research.
+Food, atmosphere, location – these things are important to me, and I approached the task with a tenacity as though it were in the name of scientific research.
 I tried Druid St Market in Bermondsey, Brockley Market in Lewisham, Camden market, Spitalfields, Maltby St, Brick Lane… And you know what?
 They’re all great.
 There’s delicious food at each; perhaps one day I’ll make a list of my favourite food vendors around the city to pay homage to that.
-But there’s something unbeatable about Hackney’s Broadway Market.
+But there’s still something unbeatable about East London’s Broadway Market.

 Whoever said size didn’t matter clearly hadn’t visited Broadway Market and had the correct epiphany.
-Broadway Market is no where near as big as Borough, which is a beast by comparison, but it isn’t as small and insular as some of the others (i.e. Maltby St, Brockley, Lower Marsh).
-By Goldilocks standards, it’s just right.
+Broadway Market is no where near as big as Borough, which is overwhelming by comparison, but it isn’t as small and insular as some of the others (i.e. Maltby St, Brockley, Lower Marsh).
+In Goldilocks units, it’s just right.
 Part of the reason why Broadway Market occupies space so well and carries the right dynamic — cosy but not boring, lively but not unbearably so — is because it’s actually a shopping street in the heart of Hackney.
 The market traders themselves only operate on Saturdays, setting up shop down the middle of a street strung with rows of restaurants and cafes (open daily) on either side.
-This means you can wander around the market but then decide to sit down for lunch somewhere — perhaps on one of the many outdoor seats offered by the restaurants — to enjoy the energetic market atmosphere and people-watch for as long as possible.
-Even if you choose not to dine at a restaurant and just stick with the market, the activity generated by the unique combination of stalls alongside restaurants is exciting and a more varied use of space that makes everything feel bigger and busier.
+This means you can wander around the market then decide to sit down for lunch somewhere, preferably on one of the many outdoor seats offered by the restaurants, to enjoy the energetic market atmosphere and people-watch.
+Even if you choose to stick with the market only, the activity generated by the unique combination of stalls alongside restaurants is exciting and a more varied use of space that makes everything feel bigger and busier.

 This open-air market is pure bliss when the sun’s shining and the sky is blue.
 Here you’ll find not only an epic selection of food but clothes and various other trinkets like music records, books, old photographs, cards, toys, flowers and jewellery.
 I’ve bought funny birthday cards here, old Sci-fi stories, and a couple of original black-and-white photographs that remind me of things I love.

-There are also regular musicians dotted around the place, strumming on guitars, singing, playing the saxophone or even letting rip on a cool harmonica solo.
-Vibrant street art decorates the walls on a few side-streets.
+There are also regular musicians dotted around the place, strumming on guitars, crooning away, playing the saxophone or even letting rip on a cool harmonica solo.
+Vibrant street art decorates the walls.
 Various sizzles and crackles of food cooking and the hum of people talking fill the air.
 The market ends where London Fields, a park in Hackney, begins, so you’ll see people eating their food from the market on the park benches.
 It’s especially gorgeous in spring/summer, when we herald the return of happy picnickers, carefree kids on bikes and people playing sports on the grass.
-Broadway Market is lucky to enjoy such close proximity to a park; it really helps feed the welcoming, neighbourly atmosphere, and the greenery adds to the marketplace’s colourful beauty.
+The park’s close proximity helps feed the welcoming, neighbourly atmosphere, and the greenery adds to the marketplace’s colourful beauty.
 It’s an environment unlike that of any other market I’ve come across in London.

 The food, though, is enough to keep you coming back all year round.